MrBounty/Data_portfolio/README.md

 <br/><br/>

 ### 🌾📈 EY data challenges 2023 level 2 - Regression
-The EY Open Science Data Challenge Level 2 aims to create open-source solutions to address UN Sustainable Development Goal 2: Zero Hunger.
-Participants used radar and optical satellite data to build a model that predict the production of rice crops fields in Vietnam.
+- Participated in the EY Open Science Data Challenge **Level 2** to address UN Sustainable Development Goal 2: Zero Hunger.
+- Developed a solution using **machine learning techniques** to predict rice crop production in Vietnam using radar and optical satellite data.

-I created my solution using machine learning technologies.
-My model achieved an **accuracy of 64% and was in the 5 best solution out of 1300 participants**
+- Achieved an **score of 64%** and ranked among the top 5 solutions out of 1300 participants.
+- Implemented a **meticulous workflow** including data preprocessing, feature engineering, model selection, and hyperparameter tuning.
+- Demonstrated **proficiency in machine learning** technologies for regression tasks in the context of sustainable development.
+- Contributed to **addressing food security** challenges and advancing the UN Sustainable Development Goal of Zero Hunger through an open-source solution.

 [TODO] Add code and more information

 <br/><br/>

 ### 🔢👁️ Digit recognizer - Computer vision
-The Kaggle Digit Recognizer competition is a challenging problem in the field of computer vision and machine learning.
-The objective of this competition is to develop a model that can accurately recognize handwritten digits from the MNIST dataset, which contains tens of thousands of images of handwritten digits.

-For that I built a convolutional neural network model for image classification using the Keras framework with two convolutional layers, max pooling, and dropout layers, followed by two fully connected layers with softmax activation for classification into one of ten possible classes, using the sparse categorical cross-entropy loss function and the Adam optimizer. **And obtain an accuracy of 99.2%.**
+- Developed a **convolutional neural network model** for the Kaggle Digit Recognizer competition.
+- Utilized the **Keras framework** with two convolutional layers, max pooling, and dropout layers.
+- Achieved an outstanding **accuracy of 99.2%** in recognizing handwritten digits from the MNIST dataset.
+- Applied the sparse categorical cross-entropy loss function and the Adam optimizer for model training.
+- Demonstrated **expertise in computer vision** and machine learning for image classification tasks.
+- Contributed to the field by providing an accurate solution to the challenging problem of digit recognition.

 [Link](https://github.com/MrBounty/Data_portfolio/tree/main/Digit%20recognizer)
 [Kaggle notebook](https://www.kaggle.com/code/adrienbouvais/keras-score-0-9864-conv2d-data-augmentation)